Electric Transportation: Claim Your Credits

 Tax Credits for Electric Vehicle Charging Equipment

-Schools can still claim energy tax credits (Sec.
+School districts can claim the energy tax credit (Sec.
 30C) for electric vehicle (EV) charging equipment installed at qualifying locations.

 The charging equipment must be installed in a low-income or non-urban census tract.